Skip to main content

 Dairy plant licensing, inspection & guidelines

-BCCDC is responsible for licensing and inspecting dairy plants.
+BCCDC is responsible for licensing and inspecting dairy plants in BC.

-We also produce guidelines for dairy plant safety.
+We also produce guidelines for dairy plant operators to ensure the safe processing of dairy products.

 Food handler training assessment

-Food handler training is a requirement of BC government food premises regulations.
+Food handler training is a requirement of the BC Food Premises Regulation.
 To satisfy training requirements, food handlers must take a FOODSAFE course or a course that has been deemed equivalent to a FOODSAFE course.

-NOTE: All food safety certifications (whether BC FOODSAFE Level 1 or other types of certification) are valid for a maximum of 5 years from the date of issue or the expiry date as indicated on the certificate (if within 5 years or less).
+NOTE: All food safety certifications (whether BC FOODSAFE Level 1 or an equivalent course) are valid for a maximum of 5 years from the issue date or to the certificate expiry date (if 5 years expiry or less).

-To apply to have your food handler course evaluated for equivalency to the FOODSAFE course, email fpinfo@bccdc.ca for an application package.
+Food handler course providers may apply to have their course evaluated for equivalency to the FOODSAFE course.
+Please email fpinfo@bccdc.ca for an application package.

 SOURCE: Food Protection Services ( )